abbott567/blog/src/posts/stop-trying-to-recruit-unicorns-with-acorns/content.md

 The pension scheme in the Civil Service contributes around 25% to 30%, whereas a good private sector pension contributes around 6% or 7%, so bear that in mind when pitching your salaries.

-Each level is mapped to a salary band, and whilst these might have marginal fluctuations based on department and location, they're an accurate figure of what you should expect to be paying.
+Each level is mapped to a salary band, and whilst these might have marginal fluctuations based on department and location, they're a pretty accurate figure of what you should expect to be paying.

 I've outlined them below, with an adjustment showing a 15% increase for where you should likely be aiming in the private sector.